traitecoevo/plant/doc/design.md

 For example, `(c_acc * s)` appear together and only together in computing `fecundity_rate`.
 As such they are entirely colinear.

-In theory `Pi_0` could be added here too, as the mortality during dispersal (as was done in the EBT) but that does mix ideas a bit too much.

 In computing `mortality`, the value
 `strategy->c_d0 * exp(-strategy->c_d1*strategy->rho)`
 is constant.